-Black goji is a a different species than the more famous red goji berry, but it shares similar growing habits and its berries give the same
+Black goji is a a different species than the more famous red goji berry, but it shares similar growing habits and its berries give the same health benefits.

 Black goji key facts: